Priyanshu-crypto22/Python-Calculator-App/README.md

 # Python Calculator App

-A calculator application built using Python and Tkinter.
+A GUI calculator built with Python and Tkinter featuring keyboard support, exponentiation, square roots, modulus, and some other scientific functions.

 ## Features